fortinet-solutions-cse/sdwan-advpn-reference/README.md

 - **render_config.py** is the Python renderer.

 - **inventory.json** is an example inventory file for the Python renderer.
-  When deploying the solution with FortiManager, per device meta fields are used instead of this file.
+  When deploying the solution with FortiManager, per-device mapping of ADOM variables is used instead of this file.
   Hence, it is only needed when using the Python renderer.